+Edgecombe County Public Schools is the first school district to implement Opportunity Culture throughout the district.
 In 2017–18, Edgecombe County Public Schools began implementing Opportunity Culture in three schools on the north side that form a feeder pattern and a new “innovation zone”: Coker-Wimberly Elementary, Phillips Middle, and North Edgecombe High.
-The district plans to begin in the Tarboro and Princeville feeder schools in 2018–19, and the south side feeder schools and Edgecombe Early College High School the following year.
+The district began implementation in the Tarboro and Princeville feeder schools in 2018–19, and the south side feeder schools and Edgecombe Early College High School the following year.

 In prior years, Edgecombe suffered a teacher turnover rate higher than the state averages in its middle and elementary schools.
 Edgecombe attributes much of that to heavy competition from nearby districts, which in previous years offered higher teacher pay supplements.
 In 2016, Edgecombe raised from 5 to 7 percent the supplement for teacher pay that it provides over the state’s funding, in addition to adding the Opportunity Culture roles for 2017-18.

 When ECPS began implementing Opportunity Culture in the 2017–18 school year, the district had 14 schools serving 6,200 students.
 Of those students, 60 percent were students of color, 40 percent were white, and 70 percent were eligible for free and reduced lunch.

 - Public Impact Press Release: Edgecombe County Public Schools Joins Other N.C.
 Districts in National Initiative to Extend Reach of Excellent Teaching

 - Running Towards the Risk of Doing School Differently, Leading School Turnaround, November 2019, by Taylor Shain and Rupen R. Fofaria for EdNC